pbauermeister/ScanTube/README_KEY.md

 # Handling Keys

 Several API keys are needed for this project.
-If you want to build it, you have to provide your own keys.
-They are stored outside the git repository in order to stay protected.
+The keys must be protected.
 Compromised keys could mean unwanted API calls can be made at your costs.

 ## A. Google API key for access to YouTube